How to Conjugate Estar

 Don’t forget de + el = del

-Don’t forget to review those prepositions to talk about where things are in regards to other things.
+Don’t forget to review those prepositions to talk about where things are in regard to other things.

 Estar & Location: